openslice/io.openslice.main/doc/deployment.md

 Select the master realm from top left corner, go to login Tab and select "Require SSL": None Do the same for realm Openslice

+NOTE: If you run in https the leave Require SSL to external requests

 ### Configure redirects